Mohammedan SC (Kolkata): Revival of the lost glory & promotion to ISL (2020–present)

 On 16 September 2024, the club played their debut match in the Indian Super League against NorthEast United, which they lost 1–0.
 The club's first goal in the Indian Super League came in their second match, with Alexie Gomez scoring from penalty spot against FC Goa in a 1–1 draw.
 The first victory for the club in Indian Super League came in their third league match against Chennaiyan, in their 1–0 away win on 26 September.
-In the 2024–25 Indian Super League, the club went through disastrous campaign, finished at bottom of the regular season table, gaining only 13 points.